-The white paper describes barriers that prevent first responders from accessing necessary mental health services to help them cope with trauma.
 Experts describe the shame and stigma surrounding mental health within professions that prioritize bravery and toughness, and the public remains largely unaware of these issues, since the vast majority of first responder suicides are not covered by the mainstream media.

 “First responders are heroes who run towards danger every day in order to save the lives of others.
 They are also human beings, and their work exerts a toll on their mental health,” said Jay Ruderman, President of the Ruderman Family Foundation.
 “It is our obligation to support them in every way possible – to make sure that they feel welcome and able to access life-saving mental health care.”